 Interviews 1987 (Part One)

-...While Barker and his cast were still busy giving interviews on Hellraiser, behind the scenes at Cannes Hellbound was being pitched to New World.
-By July, Pete Atkins was working on the first draft of the screenplay just as Barker was gaining an injunction against Green Man producing any further pictures of his stories.
+...While Clive and his cast were still busy giving interviews on Hellraiser, behind the scenes at Cannes Hellbound was being pitched to New World.
+By July, Pete Atkins was working on the first draft of the screenplay just as Clive was gaining an injunction against Green Man producing any further pictures of his stories.
 Through November and December Atkins worked on the last drafts of Hellbound, incorporating cast changes as he went, before the shooting script was finalised as the year ended.
 Poseidon's intended summer release in the US of the Books of Blood Volume 6 (as The Life of Death) was put on hold, to be combined the following year with Cabal instead.
-Meanwhile, astonished gorehounds found Barker's new departure into fantasy (albeit with the now trademark Barker slant) a little tough to stomach.
-Fans of good storytelling, however, were happy to follow this new route, and a whole new audience was enchanted by Weaveworld - Collins & Poseidon rubbed their hands with glee...
+Meanwhile, astonished gorehounds found Clive's new departure into fantasy (albeit with the now trademark Barker slant) a little tough to stomach.
+Fans of good storytelling, however, were happy to follow this new route, and a whole new audience was enchanted by Weaveworld - Collins & Poseidon rubbed their hands with glee ...

 Horrors!
 It's Clive Barker